turingschool/lesson_plans/ruby_02-web_applications_with_ruby/visualising_and_implementing_database_relationships.markdown

 * Give students two situations, not telling them which is 1tm, or mtm, and in five minutes, have them explain.
 * Patients and doctors.
-* Museum and paintings.
+* Museum and original_paintings.
 * Have students navigate on big screen.
-* Next steps, start thinking about diagramming this for Rush Hour.
+* Next steps, start thinking about diagramming for RushHour.